 Stay safe on vacation – South Tyrol & corona virus

-The questions and answers regarding the current situation in South Tyrol
+You would like to spend your holidays in South Tyrol?
+The questions and answers regarding the current situation in South Tyrol are available here.

 Which rules must be followed?

-All means of public transport are operating.
-All passengers must wear a protection over mouth and nose and distance to other people is mandatory.
-In case you would like to use these means, consult the timetable on on www.sii.bz.it.
+Wearing a protection over mouth and nose is mandatory in the means public transport, in cableways, in taxis and in shuttles.
+In case you would like to use these means, consult the timetables on www.sii.bz.it.

 Are the borders open?